uikit/uikit-site/docs/pages/form.md

 ## Form and icons

-To use an icon from the [Icon component](icon.md), add the `.uk-form-icon` class to a `<span>` element and group it with an `<input>` element by by adding the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around both.
-The icon has to be first in the markup.
+You use an icon from the [Icon component](icon.md) inside a form.
+Add the `.uk-form-icon` class to a `<span>` element.
+Group it with an `<input>` element by adding the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around both.
+The icon has to come first in the markup.
 By default, the icon will be placed on the left side of the form.
 To change the alignment, add the `.uk-form-icon-flip` class.

 ```html
 <div class="uk-inline">